Chabi-Browny/DueDate_in_PHP/README.md

 # DueDate_in_PHP
-It's a learning project.
+It's just a learning project.
 It's not recommended to use in production.

 Due Date Calculator example in an issue tracking system.